-Coming hand in hand with other summer essentials like Wimbledon and Pimm’s – strawberries are also known for being easy to grow in borders, containers or even hanging baskets.
+Strawberries are known for being easy to grow in borders, containers or even hanging baskets.

 You can buy strawberry plants in various forms, and from late spring onwards can even be found for sale in pots ready to be planted straightaway.

 During the growing season, feed with a high potash fertiliser for a plentiful crop.